BinayTripathi/BookNow/README.md

 The overall objective of the applications :

->   A web-aware Restaurant Reservation Rpplication
+>   A web-aware Restaurant Reservation Application

 >   Comphrensive concurrency control such that conflicts in reservation are prevented.